Standard terms and conditions

-1.1 These terms and conditions set out the basis on which Conversant Limited (“we”, “our” or “us”) provides telephone and other services (the “services”) together with related goods including all such goods described in invoices issued by us to you (“goods”) to our customers (“you” or “your”).
+1.1 These terms and conditions set out the basis on which Voyager Internet Limited trading as Conversant (“we”, “our” or “us”) provides telephone and other services (the “services”) together with related goods including all such goods described in invoices issued by us to you (“goods”) to our customers (“you” or “your”).

 1.2 Additional terms may apply to your use of some of the services or the provision of goods by us.
 If so, we will tell you what those terms are (“additional terms”).
 If there is any conflict between these terms and any additional terms, the additional terms will prevail.